 Skip to main content

-Adding an Atomic SWAP Operation to NFSv4.2
+Adding an Atomic EXCHANGE_RANGE Operation to NFSv4.2

 Document Type Active Internet-Draft (individual)